Skip to content

 Jennifer Nelson

-Nelson is a former lecturer and co-director of the First Amendment Clinic at the University of Virginia School of Law.
+Jen is also a former lecturer and co-director of the First Amendment Clinic at the University of Virginia School of Law, where she developed a docket of litigation and amicus matters and lectured law students on current topics in media and First Amendment law.

-Prior to joining the Reporters Committee, Nelson was a litigation associate in the Washington, D.C. office of Gibson, Dunn & Crutcher LLP, where her practice focused on complex litigation and congressional investigations.
-Before law school, Nelson covered breaking news for the City & Region section as an editorial assistant and freelance reporter for The Boston Globe.
-During her tenure at the Globe, she investigated and co-authored a front page, 3,000-word investigative report on restaurant health inspection practices in Boston.
+Prior to joining the Reporters Committee, Jen was a litigation associate in the Washington, D.C. office of Gibson, Dunn & Crutcher LLP, where her practice focused on complex litigation and congressional investigations.
+Before law school, she covered breaking news for the City & Region section as an editorial assistant and freelance reporter for The Boston Globe.
+During her tenure, she investigated and co-authored a front page, 3,000-word investigative report on restaurant health inspection practices in Boston.

-Nelson earned her J.D. from the University of Virginia School of Law in 2011, where she was a managing editor of the Virginia Journal of International Law.
-During law school, Nelson traveled to Egypt as a Cowan Human Rights Fellow to research government-imposed restrictions on journalists, bloggers, and social media activists.
-Nelson earned her bachelor’s degree in journalism from Northeastern University in 2007.
+Jen earned her J.D. from the University of Virginia School of Law in 2011, where she was a managing editor of the Virginia Journal of International Law.
+During law school, she traveled to Egypt as a Cowan Human Rights Fellow to research government-imposed restrictions on journalists, bloggers, and social media activists.
+Jen earned her bachelor’s degree in journalism from Northeastern University in 2007.

 She resides in Washington, D.C. with her husband, son, and Shetland Sheepdog.